 You will have the opportunity to study with people from a variety of different services and settings.
 The programme is designed to fit into busy working schedules and to be as useful as possible to both yourself and your employer; we combine study and assessment of theory alongside its application within a work setting.

-Students are able to undertake the MSc Leadership in Health and Social Care on a full-time or part-time basis.
+Students are able to undertake the MSc Leadership in Health and Social Care on a part-time basis only.

 We also offer an internationally-focused version of the programme, focusing on global healthcare issues.